zhubby/archgw/docs/source/concepts/prompt_target.rst

 What Are Prompt Targets?
 ------------------------
 Prompt targets are endpoints within Arch that handle specific types of user prompts.
-They act as the bridge between user inputs and your backend agemts or tools (APIs), enabling Arch to route, process, and manage prompts efficiently.
+They act as the bridge between user inputs and your backend agents or tools (APIs), enabling Arch to route, process, and manage prompts efficiently.
 Defining prompt targets helps you decouple your application's core logic from processing and handling complexities, leading to clearer code organization, better scalability, and easier maintenance.

 .. table::